meetar/fjord.style/_posts/2016-03-22-mapping-mountains.md

 If you see something above that looks like a lightning storm in a Gak factory, you're in the right place.
 This is a "heightmap" of the area around [Mount Diablo](https://en.wikipedia.org/wiki/Mount_Diablo), about 30 miles to the east of San Francisco.
 The stripes correlate to constant elevations, but they're not intended to be viewed in this way – the unusual coloring is the result of the way the data is "packed" into an RGBA image: each channel encodes a different order of magnitude, combining to form a 4-digit value in base-256.

 The data originates from many sources, including those compiled by the [USGS](https://en.wikipedia.org/wiki/United_States_Geological_Survey) and released as part of [The National Map](http://nationalmap.gov/elevation.html) of the United States.
 [Mapzen](http://mapzen.com) is currently combining this data with other global datasources including ocean bathymetry, and tiling it for easy access through a tile server.
+[Update: Mapzen shuttered in 2018, but the data lives on via [Nextzen](http://nextzen.org).]

 When "unpacked," processed, and displayed with WebGL, this data can be turned into what you were maybe expecting to see: